Tell Him I'm Not Home: Ike & Tina Turner version

 Ike & Tina Turner covered recorded a version of the song title "Tell Her I'm Not Home."
+Their version of the song musically quotes a passage of Pyotr Ilyich Tchaikovsky's 1812 Overture as "musical interjections between lines of text".
 It was produced by Bob Krasnow, head of Loma Records, and released as a non-album track on Loma in 1965.
 Tina Turner promoted the song on Shindig! in April 1965.
 The single peaked at No. 33 on the Billboard R&B chart and No. 108 on Bubbling Under The Hot 100.

 After the success with "River Deep – Mountain High" in England, the song was released as a single by Loma's parent label, Warner Bros.
 Records, in the United Kingdom in 1966.
 It reached No. 48 on the UK Singles chart.
 In 1975, the song was reissued as a single on Warner Bros. in Germany.
 It later appeared on the compilation albums Finger Poppin'…The Warner Brothers Years (Edsel Records, 1988) and The Ike & Tina Turner Story: 1960–1975 (Time Life, 2007).